NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 Keep I/O Separate
 -----------------

-One of the biggest impediments to reuse of scientific code is when I/O code--- assuming certain file locations, names, formats, or layouts---is interspersed with scientific logic.
+One of the biggest impediments to reuse of scientific code is when I/O code---assuming certain file locations, names, formats, or layouts---is interspersed with scientific logic.

 I/O-related functions should *only* perform I/O. For example, they should take in a filepath and return a numpy array, or a dictionary of arrays and metadata.